nicmarti/hotel-quarkus-demo/README.md

 ## Building the demo

-After having set GraalVM as your JVM, launch the Maven build on the checked out sources of this demo:
+After having set GraalVM as your JVM, go to 'hotel-quarkus' subfolder and build a static version of the site with `npm install && npm build dist`.
+See below the 'Frontend development' documentation for more details.

+Once the static part is built and you have copied the hotel-quarkus/dist folder to the src/resources/META-INF/resources, you can start the Quarkus app.

 > mvn package